pavel-b-kr12/Video-player-on-PC-arduino-for-Quests/README.md

 ## Install:
 Upload standart Firmata (or HEX file in this repo) to Arduino ar other MCU.

 Connect MCU to PC via USB (or COM port).
 Install virtual serial  (COM) port driver if need.

-Open and run pde file with Processing software or run **PCVideoPlayerFirmata.exe** file. put video in "Data" folder near .exe
+Open and run pde file with Processing software or run **PCVideoPlayerFirmata.exe** file.

+put video in "Data" folder near .exe

 Rename video to "e0.avi" where "e" is prefix .
 0 is counter related to MCU pin.

 ## Usage:
-Connect A0..A7 pins with GND to start video
+Connect A0..A7 pins with GND to start video.

-Press PC keyboard (english) q w e r t y u i o p to select and save video prefix e.g.  "e0.avi" (mean english №0) Watch video and after it feel change from +5v to 0 on output pins.
+Press PC keyboard (english) q w e r t y u i o p to select and save video prefix e.g.  "e0.avi" (mean english №0)

+Watch video and after it feel change from +5v to 0 on output pins.

 Play file manually via pressing PC keyboard 1 2 3 4 5 6 7 (1 is correspond to file "0.avi")

 ## Hardware: